913868456/GCDTimer/README.md

 # GCDTimer
 Timer  which use GCD to implementation.
-It is an elegant way to use GCD to implement a Timer, more easier,  many problems can be avoided when we use GCDTimer.
+It is an elegant way to use GCD to implement a Timer, more easier,  we could't care about the NSTimer's usage in different thread.

 # Usage
 - import GCDTimer.h GCDTimer.m file to your project.
 - import GCDTimer.h to the file which you wants to use, and invoke like this.

 ```
-    [GCDTimer scheduleTimerWithName:@"vc1" interval:3 leeway:0.1 repeats:NO isMainQueue:YES block:^{
+    [GCDTimer scheduleTimerWithName:@"vc1" interval:3 repeats:NO isMainQueue:YES block:^{

         NSLog(@"test!");
     }];